 How We Evaluate Our Courses

 Students receive continuous feedback from instructors throughout the course.
-Evaluation is a reflection of the student’s proficiency, participation, engagement and progress.
-Feedback is based on oral participation in class, results in quizzes, tests, and final exam as well as oral presentations in class and homework completion.
-Students can meet their teachers individually whenever they wish to discuss their performance and progress.
+Evaluation is a reflection of the student’s proficiency, participation, engagement, and progress.
+Feedback is based on oral participation in class, results in quizzes, tests, and final exams as well as oral presentations in class and homework completion.
+Students can request individual meetings with their teachers whenever they wish to discuss their performance and progress.

 Noor Majan Grading Scale

 |80 – 89||x|

 The primary course book used by Noor Majan is Al-Kitaab fii ta’allum al-’Arabiyya by Brustad/Al-Battal (3rd edition).
 The selection is made to complement the course instruction used in North American universities, but is not the sole resource our instructors rely on.
 Coursework may be complemented with excerpts from other renowned sources, such as Al Kitab Al Asasi (El Seyyid Badawi), Modern Standard Arabic (Eckehard Schulz), and Ahlan wa Sahlan (Mahdi Alosh).
 For the media course, classes are based on authentic, real-time sources from print and broadcast media.

 Our methodology is to engage the mind with a relevant and appropriate usage of the language.
 Thus, any opportunity to bring external sources and materials is exploited and very much encouraged by the Noor Majan methodology.